bdulac/bdulac.github.io/_drafts/2014-10-17-compile-time-checking-java.md

 Here is the point: how would it be possible to proceed that kind of control without rewriting a compiler from scratch ?
 </p>
 <p>
-The <a href="../java/">Java</a> platform provides a very interesting feature to perform such operations: <a href="http://docs.oracle.com/javase/tutorial/java/annotations/">annotations</a> (<a href="https://www.jcp.org/en/jsr/detail?id=175">JSR 175</a>).
+The <em><a href="../java/">Java</a></em> platform provides a very interesting feature to perform such operations: <a href="http://docs.oracle.com/javase/tutorial/java/annotations/">annotations</a> (<a href="https://www.jcp.org/en/jsr/detail?id=175">JSR 175</a>).
 These are metadata <a href="http://docs.oracle.com/javase/tutorial/java/annotations/declaring.html">defined as java types</a>.
 Annotations have been introduced in the Java language starting with Java SE 5.
 Annotations can be processed at compile-time or runtime.
 </p>
 <!--
 <p>